FloraCanou/launchpad-tuner/README.md

 The top and bottom control keys act as tone-shifting keys.
 Each top control key raises the corresponding *column* by a whole tone, enabling the access to the range of high E to high E#.
 Each bottom control key lowers the corresponding *column* by the same amount, enabling the access to the range of low C to low Cb.

 Like the register keys, holding a tone-shifting key while playing an affected note will shift the note's pitch.
 Unlike the register keys, releasing a tone-shifting key will shift the note's pitch back to the original.

+## Edo Size Limitations

+The edo size is limited by the layout as well as the MIDI standard.

+**1–50**:blue_circle:

+Full two-and-a-half-octave range is supported.

+**51–55**:green_circle:

+Similar to smaller edos but notes below low C and above high E are compromised.

+**56–85**:yellow_circle:

+Some notes are skipped and higher notes of the second register are increasingly unavailable.
+At the large end only one register's range is guaranteed.

+**86–91**:orange_circle:

+Many notes are skipped and certain tone-shifted lowest and highest notes of the first register are also compromised.

+**92+**:red_circle:

+An error will be raised.